MathieuSylvestre/Insight/README.md

 ## Predictions

 New predictions can be made with `scripts/make_predictions.py`.
 The code can be easily modified to include cities not used for training, though the city's latitude must be provided.
-Alternative, for predictions over a range of dates, it may be preferable t data for the predictions must be obtained using  `notebook/weather_scraper.ipynb' and 'scripts/cleaning.py` - see [Download Data](#download-data) for details.
+For better results with a new city, it may be preferable to get more relevant data, especially if its climate/geography is sufficiently different from the cities used for training.
+See [Download Data](#download-data) for details.

 ## Links